StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 $$ \frac{du(t)}{dt}=bu(t-\tau), \quad b>0,$$

 where $\tau>0$ is a delay parameter.
 In this case, the current rate of change depends on the past value., which captures the idea that volatility may respond to previous market conditions after a time lag.
-The corresponding solution of this equation is given by
+The fundamental solution of this equation with zero history before $t=0$ and a unit initial value at $t=0$ is given by

 $$u(t)=\sum_{n=0}^\infty\frac{b^n(t-n\tau)^n}{n!}\Theta\left(t-n\tau\right),$$